 These two types will both perceive using Ni and Se.
 They will both decide using Fe and Ti.
 The ESTP will give precedence to Se and Ti and the INFJ will give precedence to Ni and Fe, BUT they will both generally understand where the other person is coming from when they decide because they still have those functions.

-For example, when I make a Fe-based decision, my husband (an ESTP) generally gets it.
-He isn’t in the dark about why I made that decision, because he also uses Fe.
-He can easily put together the dots that led me to reaching a conclusion.
-In contrast, my STJ relatives are much more confused because they don’t have Fe in their function stack, they use Te and Fi to decide (functions I don’t have in my primary stack).
+For example, when an INFJ (let’s call her Laura) make a Fe-based decision (considering harmony/feelings/interpersonal dynamics), her husband (an ESTP) generally gets it.
+He isn’t in the dark about why Laura made that decision, because he also uses Fe.
+He can easily put together the dots that led her to reaching a conclusion.
+In contrast, Laura’s STJ relatives are much more confused because they don’t have Fe in their function stack, they use Te and Fi to decide (functions Laura doesn’t have in her primary stack).

-In the same way, when my ESTP husband uses Se to perceive, I can understand it, even if I prefer to use Ni.
-When people use Si I have to work extra hard to understand it.
+In the same way, when Laura’s ESTP husband uses Se to perceive, she can understand it, even if she prefers to use Ni.
+When people use Si Laura has to work extra hard to understand it.
 People who are ego-syntonic will naturally “get” each other in many ways, even if they seem very different outwardly.

 Will you totally understand each other all the time?
 No. No couple is capable of this!
 I wish though!